ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Growing Demand for Full Stack Developers: Everything You Need to Know in 2026 - <a href="https://medium.com/@gawadepratik21/the-growing-demand-for-full-stack-developers-everything-you-need-to-know-in-2026-8e1883597523?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pratik Gawade`**

+<blockquote>Full stack development isn’t optional anymore — it’s the baseline.
+A strong mix of frontend, backend, and deployment skills backed by the…
+Continue reading on Medium »</blockquote>

+<h3>2.
 8 JavaScript Features That Made My Web App Beat Native Apps in User Satisfaction Scores - <a href="https://javascript.plainenglish.io/8-javascript-features-that-made-my-web-app-beat-native-apps-in-user-satisfaction-scores-64dda4fd6691?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Users preferred the web version — the specific capabilities that closed every gap users used to complain about.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. full stack developer course with placement in hyderabad - <a href="https://medium.com/@nayabmohammedmoin887/full-stack-developer-course-with-placement-in-hyderabad-71a4cdbdbe29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. full stack developer course with placement in hyderabad - <a href="https://medium.com/@nayabmohammedmoin887/full-stack-developer-course-with-placement-in-hyderabad-71a4cdbdbe29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Moin`**

 <blockquote># Java Full Stack Developer Course in Hyderabad: Start Your Software Development Career with V Cube Software Solutions
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 A Deep Dive Into Lexical Environments, Closures, And How They Affect Your Application’s Memory - <a href="https://medium.com/codetodeploy/a-deep-dive-into-lexical-environments-closures-and-how-they-affect-your-applications-memory-25c3e7466bab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Amit Kumar`**

 <blockquote>Anyone can memorise syntax, but if you can explain closures, garbage collection and memory leaks, it means you understand the JavaScript…
 Continue reading on CodeToDeploy »</blockquote>

-<h3>4.
+<h3>5.
 10 JavaScript Mistakes I Keep Finding in Professional Codebases - <a href="https://javascript.plainenglish.io/10-javascript-mistakes-i-keep-finding-in-professional-codebases-99c6d2e8de9d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>They look harmless during development but become expensive once your application grows.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 Integrating Video Learning Tools Into Educational Applications - <a href="https://medium.com/@mindfiresolutions.software/integrating-video-learning-tools-into-educational-applications-23808e813ee9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mindfire Solutions`**